acidDrain/fast-kube/README.md

 - kube-create.sh - provision a Kubernetes cluster in AWS
 - javascript_server - directory containing a simply nodejs based server that just responds with 200 and "Success" for testing
 - build.sh - a script to build a docker image for javascript_server
+- get_istio.s - a script to download and install istio to the working directory (and on the Kubernetes cluster), also has some configuration done out of the box
+- istio_bookinfo_sample_setup.sh - a script to automate the deployment of a sample application to demonstrate istio's capabilities

 ### Installing Dependencies